nuwangarajapaksha/javaScript-01-basics/README.md

 # javaScript-01-basics
-The Project I have developed for learning JavaScript.
+The Project I have developed for learning JavaScript basics.